docksal/sandbox-server/aws-cloudformation/README.md

 Execute:

-    ./create-ssh-keys <keyname> - this will create new ssh key pairs in .ssh folder ./import-ssh-keys <keyname> - this will import generated key pair to all aws ec2 regions
+    ./create-ssh-keys <keyname> - this will create new ssh key pair in .ssh folder ./import-ssh-keys <keyname> - this will import generated key pair to all aws ec2 regions

 Replace `$keyname` in template.json with your <keyname>